Weissnix4711/vellum-for-EZ/README.md

 If you encounter any problems using this version though, please use the issue tracker here.
 If it turns out to be a problem with the main codebase, the issue will be closed here and directed over there.

+## Linux version?
+Since ElementZero only runs on the Windows version of BDS, a Linux version of this fork wouldn't make sense.

 ## License?
 Vellum has not selected a license at the time of writing.
 I have obtained permission for what's going on here.